lpfgarcia/ECoL/README.md

 ### Technical Requirements

-The requirements to run the ECoL are:
-  1. R version >= 3.4.1
-  2. Packages: `dplyr`, `e1071` and `igraph`.
+The requirements to run the ECoL are R version >= 3.4.1 and the packages `dplyr`, `e1071` and `igraph`.
 The [R Project](https://www.r-project.org/) provide a full installation guide for Linux, Windows and Mac operating systems.
 To install the dependence packages run the code:

 ```
 install.packages(c("dplyr", "e1071", "igraph"))